$6,595 | Completing Grades 7–9

 We say our goodbyes and head to the airport for flights home, leaving with new memories and friendships formed in the Alps.

-We stay in a mix of tents and rustic indoor housing throughout the trip.
+We stay in a mix of tents and Airbnb style housing throughout the trip.

 Tent Camping:

-Most nights are spent in shared tents (2–3 students per tent), organized by gender identity.
-Campsites are scenic and simple, with access to bathrooms and showers every couple of days.
+Six nights are spent in shared tents (2–3 students per tent), organized by gender.
+Campsites are scenic and simple, with access to rustic bathrooms.
+Short showers are available every 2-3 days.

 Mountain Refuge Stay:

-During the multi-day hike, we spend a night in a remote mountain refuge—an alpine cabin with bunk beds, communal meals, and incredible views.
+During the multi-day hike, we spend one night in a remote mountain refuge.
+Picture an alpine cabin with bunk beds, communal meals, and incredible views.

 Private Home Stay:

-Toward the end of the trip, we spend a few nights in a small group house (Airbnb-style) in rural Italy.
+Toward the end of the trip, we spend five nights in a small group house (Airbnb-style) in rural Italy.
 It's a chance to rest, cook meals indoors, and recharge as a group.

 What to Expect: